Dhatri024/HinglishCodeSwitch-Syntax/Docs/data_dictionary.md

 ## 13. CORRELATION STRUCTURE REFERENCE

-The following empirically-validated pairwise Spearman rank correlations are preserved in the corpus through the 20×20 Cholesky-decomposed correlation matrix:
+The following Observed feature relationships are preserved in the corpus shows a positive relationship:

 | Feature A | Feature B | Expected ρ | Direction | Mechanism |
 |-----------|-----------|-----------|-----------|-----------|